Back-to-back inclusive dijets in DIS at small $x$: Gluon Weizs\"acker-Williams distribution at NLO: Numerical analysis of the results in Section

 We plot Eqs.\,\eqref{eq:result_xsect_L-SudakovOnly} and \eqref{result_xsect_L2_SudakovOnly} with four different contributions to $\widetilde{\mathcal{S}}(\mu_h^2,\rbbpt^2)$: (i) double log with fixed coupling, (ii) double and single logs with fixed coupling, (iii) double and single logs with running coupling, and (iv) double and single logs with running coupling and with non-perturbative Sudakov factor.
 For the fixed coupling case, we evaluate the coupling at the hard scale $\mu_h$.
 For reference, we also include the LO impact factor which is obtained by setting the Sudakov form factor to 1 in Eqs.\,\eqref{eq:result_xsect_L-SudakovOnly} and \eqref{result_xsect_L2_SudakovOnly}.

 Firstly, as also noticed in \cite{Zheng:2014vka,vanHameren:2021sqc,Zhao:2021kae}, the Sudakov form factor including double logarithms alone leads to a significant suppression of the yield at small $q_\perp$.
-Adding the contribution of the Sudakov single log results in further suppression of the cross-section and its elliptic anisotropy but as may be anticipated, to a lesser degree than the double logs.
-We also observe a significant suppression when we switch from fixed coupling $\alpha_s(\mu_h^2)$ to the running coupling (at two loops) $\alpha_s(\mu^2)$.
+For out choice of kinematics and jet radii, adding the contribution of the Sudakov single log results in enhancement of the cross-section and its elliptic anisotropy as its coefficient has the opposite sign to that of the double log\footnote{The coefficient of the Sudakov single log depends on the kinematics and the jet radii.
+For smaller jet radii, we observe that the single log results in further suppression of the cross-section.}.
+In addition, we observe a significant suppression of the cross-section when we switch from fixed coupling $\alpha_s(\mu_h^2)$ to the running coupling (at two loops) $\alpha_s(\mu^2)$.
 Since $ \alpha_s(\mu_h^2) < \alpha_s(\mu^2)$ when $\mu_h^2 > \mu^2$, soft gluon emission is enhanced in the running coupling case and results in a stronger Sudakov suppression.
 The effect of the running of the coupling can be understood in more detail by expanding Eqs.\,\eqref{eq:2loop-resummed}:

 where $L = \ln\left( \frac{\mu_h^2 \rbbpt^2}{c_0^2} \right) $.
 The fixed coupling case accounts only for the first terms in Eqs.\,\eqref{eq:Sudakov_I1_expansion} and \eqref{eq:Sudakov_I2_expansion}.
 On the other hand, the running of the coupling at two loops contains all leading logs (LL) $\alpha_s^n L^{n+1}$, next-to-leading-logs (NLL) $\alpha_s^n L^{n}$, as well as a subset of the N$^2$LL terms.
 These contributions are responsible for the stronger Sudakov suppression observed in Fig.\,\ref{fig:Sudakov}.
 Lastly, adding the non-perturbative contribution to the Sudakov factor further suppresses the cross-section.
 Since the effects plotted are large, to understand the interplay between saturation and Sudakov suppression it is therefore crucial that both double and single logs as well as the running of the coupling and the non-perturbative contribution to the Sudakov form factor are taken into account in phenomenological studies.